 by Andy at SkiPost, Cross Country Ski Source

-A popular method is a 1-10 scale which coincidentally corresponds to general lactate levels.
-Another very simplistic method, which is what we are using in CXC Academy, is an intensity scale 1-5 that corresponds with the training levels 1-5.
+A popular method is a 1-10 scale corresponding to general lactate levels.
+Another very simplistic method, which is what we are using in CXC Academy, is an intensity scale 1-5 that corresponds with the training Levels 1-5.

 In short, a consistent unit of measure for time and intensity is necessary to measure load.
-We use hours to measure duration and a 1-5 training intensity scale to measure intensity for purposes of CXC Academy.
-Measuring load and not just duration alone is an excellent method to measure training and how much one can handle week to week, month to month and year to year.
+We use hours to measure duration and a 1-5 training intensity scale to measure intensity.
+Measuring load and not just duration alone is an excellent method to measure training and how much one can handle weekly, month to month, and year to year.

-For example, one workout might have 15 minutes of warm-up, 20 minutes of Level 4 intervals (5X4minutes) with 4 minutes recovery in between and then a 15 minute cool down.
+For example, one workout might have 15 minutes of warm-up, 20 minutes of Level 4 intervals (5X4minutes) with 4 minutes of recovery, and then a 15-minute cooldown.
 The total training load of that workout would have a load of:

 Level 4 – 0.33 hrs X 4 = 1.33 TL.

 Level 1 – 15min warm-up+4min*5 recovery time between intervals+15min cool down = 50min or 0.83hrs